View the NEU Concentration Course of Study.

 Unlikely.
 It would have to be a pretty significant project and you would have to find an interested co-advisor on the PNI faculty to help guide you through your work.

-No, for NEU courses, but maybe for cognate electives.
-Communicate with Departmental Representative.
+No, not for NEU courses, but maybe for cognate electives.
+Communicate with Director of Undergraduate Studies.